zicklag/docs-1/docs/configuration/presets-bookmarks.md

+---
+description: Presets store the state of a Collection Detail page.
+They can be used to set layout defaults or define bookmarks to specific datasets.
+readTime: 12 minutes
+---

 # Collection Presets

 > Presets store the state of a Collection Detail page.
 They can be used to set layout defaults or define bookmarks to